madurapa/woocommerce-ezcash/readme.txt

-2. Test Mode notification, always displayed in the admin backend until when test mode disabled
+2. Test Mode notification will always be displayed in the admin backend until when test mode disabled

-3. eZ Cash WooCommerce Payment Gateway method on the checkout page
+3. eZ Cash WooCommerce Payment method on the checkout page